Skye-XD/desktop-icons-ng/README.md

 Desktop Icons NG (DING) by Sergio Costas itself is a fork/rewrite of the official 'Desktop Icons' extension, orignially by Carlos Soriano.

-This new Gtk4 extension is also submitted upstream to the DING project as a merge request.
-It has not been merged yet.
+This new Gtk4 extension was originally submitted upstream to the DING project as a merge request.
+It was not merged for quite some time with development continuing on both branches simultaneously.
+The branches started diverging significantly, and further, the new commit's in gtk3-DING branch were not easily adaptable to changes already made in the gtk4 branch.
+That has since made it very difficult to rebase and merge all the new changes to the Gtk3 branch.
+A mutual decision was therefore made to continue independent development of both branches.
+Important bug fixes from branches are still backported and forward-ported between them.
 Therefore there are two extensions available, the classic stable Gtk3 DING and this newer, less tested Gtk4 branch.

 This fork of DING is ported to use the Gtk4 toolkit.
 This, and the original DING can both be installed together, but only one can be activated at a time in the extension Manager.
 They use different install directories and GSettings schemas, therefore preferences set in one will not carrry through to the other.
 This is to avoid trampling on the stable branch and isolate errors from this branch.